Automattic/wp-calypso/docs/coding-guidelines/javascript.md

 Tabs should be used for indentation.

-Try to return early from a function to avoid deeply tabbed functions akin to ["Callback Hell"](http://callbackhell.com/).
+Try to return early from a function to avoid functions with deep indentation akin to ["Callback Hell"](http://callbackhell.com/).

 ```js
 // Bad